 We're on the Web!

-Answer to the Question: Take Vitamin D
+Answer to the Question: Spend a night in jail!

 This newsletter contains general information only and is intended for informational and educational purposes and has been provided to clients and potential clients of CAPCORP Financial Corporation (CAPCORP).
 While information contained in this newsletter is believed to be reliable and accurate at the time of printing, CAPCORP and Advisors working for CAPCORP do not guarantee, represent or warrant that the information contained in this newsletter is accurate, complete, reliable, verified or error-free.
 This newsletter should not be taken or relied upon as providing legal, accounting or tax advice.
 Obtain personal and independent professional advice, from your lawyer and/or accountant, to take into account your particular circumstances.